openshift-psap/specfem-client/documentation/specfem_blog.md

 unfortunately not possible to include persistent volumes in the `BuildConfig`.

-To by-pass this limitation, we have to find a way to retrieve this file while building the solver binary.
+To by-pass this limitation, we have to find a solution to retrieve this file while building the solver binary.
 We found three possible ways, and finally only kept the last one:

 1. sharing via an HTTP server.
 First we launch a helper pod with the shared volume.
 This pod launches a Python micro-HTTP server, and a